HL7/cql/input/pages/03-developersguide.md

   Sum((collapse Intervals) X return all duration in days of X)
 ```

-This statement defines a function named [.id]#CumulativeDuration# that takes a single argument named [.id]#Intervals# of type [.kw]#List<Interval<DateTime>>#.
+This statement defines a function named <span class="id">CumulativeDuration</span> that takes a single argument named <span class="id">Intervals</span> of type <span class="kw">List<Interval<DateTime>></span>.
 The function returns the sum of duration in days of the collapsed intervals given.
 This function can then be used just as any other system-defined function:

 ``` cql
 define "Encounters": [Encounter: "Inpatient Visit"]